 Travelling Foodie Tip: You don’t have to worry about parking because there is complimentary valet parking off of New Britain Avenue.

-Try their specialty cocktails while enjoying live music, which they have nightly except Sundays.
+Try specialty cocktails at Kona Tiki Bar while enjoying live music, which they have nightly except Sundays.

 Rose Villa Restaurant, Southern Table and Bar